GoBoundless/spar/README.md

 Additionally, Spar provides templates & example projects for either a bare-bones project, or one with some of our favorite tools pre-included.

-Under the hood, Spar is a Rails-derived project, taking advantage of the powerful asset-pipeline, while stripping out legacy web-app support and introducing tools & patterns specific to single-page apps.
+Under the hood, Spar is a Sprockets-based, Rails-derived project.
+Spar uses Sprockets to provide a powerful asset-pipeline, while stripping out legacy web-app support and introducing tools & patterns specific to single-page apps.

 # Requirements